Computinglk/Xbomb/README.md

 # USAGE

 python3 Xbomb.py
 This will start a Xbomb framework

-Run the help command on the Xbomb shell to get the help menu
-    Xbomb > help
+Run the 'help' command on the Xbomb shell to get the help menu Xbomb > help

 # ABOUT